gap-packages/NormalizInterface/README.md

  * curl OR wget for downloading the source code

-Once you have installed these, you can build Normaliz by using the `build-normaliz.sh` script provided by us.
+Once you have installed these, you can build Normaliz by using the `prerequisites.sh` script provided by us.
 If NormalizInterface is installed inside the `pkg` directory of your GAP installation, you can simply invoke it from inside the NormalizInterface directory as
 follows:

-    ./build-normaliz.sh
+    ./prerequisites.sh

 Otherwise, you have to tell the script where your GAP directory is, by passing it as an argumnt:

-    ./build-normaliz.sh GAPDIR
+    ./prerequisites.sh GAPDIR

 Not specifying GAPDIR is equivalent to passing `../..` as GAPDIR.
 If more than one argument is specified, then any arguments beyond the